kglw-dot-net/phase1/setlists/_posts/2022-10-11-red-rocks-amphitheatre-morrison-co.md

 #### Recordings

-This concert was released as part of [the Official Bootlegger program](https://kinggizzardandthelizardwizard.com/bootlegger):
+This concert was released as part of [the Official Bootlegger program](https://kinggizzardandthelizardwizard.com/bootlegger).

-{% include bandcamp.html albumId="747104926" link="https://kinggizzard.bandcamp.com/album/live-at-red-rocks-22" title="Live At Red Rocks 2022 by King Gizzard and the Lizard Wizard" %}

 {% include archive.html id="kg2022-10-11" credit="Official Bootlegger Program" %}